13 January 2026

 How many personal loans are there in Australia?

-The overall number of accounts have grown by 2.6% year-on-year, per Equifax’s latest Report.
-However, the value of delinquent personal loans 90 or more days past due (DPD) has increased significantly, rising by 22.2% year-on-year.
-APRA also cited a “sharp jump” in the number of personal loans in its Monthly Authorised Deposit-taking Institutions Statistics (MADIS) for June.
+The overall number of accounts has grown by 2.4% year-on-year, per Equifax’s latest Report.
+However, the value of delinquent personal loans 90 or more days past due (DPD) has increased significantly, rising by 13% year-on-year.
+This follows an observation made by APRA in its Monthly Authorised Deposit-taking Institutions Statistics (MADIS) for June, where it cited a “sharp jump” in the number of personal loans in Australia.

-The Consumer Price Index (CPI) has gone from an annual change of -0.3% in the June Quarter of 2020 to a peak of 7.8% in the December Quarter of 2022.
-Although annual CPI change has fallen back down to 2.1% as of the June 2025 Quarter, Australians are still finding it challenging to keep up with rising costs across the board.
+The Consumer Price Index (CPI) has also recorded significant change in the years since the onset of the COVID-19 pandemic, having gone from an annual change of -0.3% in the June Quarter of 2020 to a peak of 7.8% in the December Quarter of 2022.
+Although annual CPI change reached a low of 1.9% in June 2025, it has crept up quickly in the months since, with October reaching 3.8%.
 This, in turn, leads to personal loans in greater volumes and for larger sums, as we’re seeing at the moment.

 It’s clear that cost of living pressures have played a major role in driving up the number of personal loan applications.
 Between November 2020 and January 2024, the number of people who reported that it was either “difficult” or “very difficult” to get by on their income rose from 17.1% to 34.6%, according to the National Mental Health Commission’s National Report Card for 2024.